CMSgov/beneficiary-fhir-data/docs/rfcs/0021-s3-file-tracking.md

   * Using `flatMap` in existing flux means no new threads or synchronization needed.
   * Progress values can be updated eagerly or limited by requiring minimum elapsed time between updates to minimize database overhead.
 * Only the most recent change to a record will be linked.
+* The `loaded_batches` table would still have to be updated for use with the server's bloom filter.
+  An easy solution to retain bloom filter support in a first implementation would be to add a `data_file_id` column to `loaded_files` and continue to update both `loaded_files` and `loaded_batches` as before.
+  At a later date we could consider tracking beneficiary updates in a different way.

 Pros: